T-ya777/Evelyn-sNeedle/README.md

 mediapipe, openCV, cmu graphics

 # How to run the app:
-Python 3.x
+Python 3.x (need to below 3.14) \
-cmu_graphics: This is the core library for the drawing interface.
+cmu_graphics: This is the core library for the drawing interface. \
-Image Processing/Video Libraries: The project imports (but may not fully utilize yet) several libraries for advanced functionality, including camera and image capture.
+Image Processing/Video Libraries: The project imports several libraries for advanced functionality, including camera and image capture.

     pip install cmu-graphics
     pip install opencv-python mediapipe numpy Pillow

-Download the main file to start (only main file is needed)
+Download the main file to start (This project is in one single file)

 ---